Etiquette & FAQ

 Q: What should I wear or bring to class?

 A: Wear comfortable clothes that you can move in.
-Bring a yoga mat if you have one (we rent mats in Oak Park and La Grange for $2) and a water bottle if you need one.
+Bring a yoga mat if you have one (we rent mats in Oak Park, Berwyn, Elmhurst South and La Grange for $2) and a water bottle if you need one.
 Yoga is done in bare feet, but you can wear socks if you'd like.

 Q: Do you have mats for rent or purchase?

 A: Yes.
-We have clean mats to rent for free ($2 per rental in La Grange and Oak Park).
+We have clean mats to rent for $2 per rental in Berwyn, La Grange, Elmhurst South and Oak Park.
+If you purchase Your 1st Week for $30 mat rentals are free during your week.
 We also have mats for sale at the studio ranging from $25-$108.

 Q: When should I arrive for class?